Selling a House in South Carolina: Tax Implications

 Impact of Selling Timeframe on Taxes

-The timing of your home sale in South Carolina can greatly affect your taxes:
+The timing of your home sale in South Carolina can significantly affect your taxes:

 What Are the State Taxes on Home Sales?